 Leases are classified at the inception date as either a capital lease or an operating lease.
 The Group did not enter into any leases whereby it is the lessor for any of the periods presented.
-As the lessee, a lease is a capital lease if any of the following conditions exists: a) ownership is transferred to the lessee by the end of the lease term, b) there is a bargain purchase option, c) the lease term is at least 75% of the property's estimated remaining economic life, or d) the present value of the minimum lease payments at the beginning of the lease term is 90% or more of the fair value of the leased property to the lessor at the inception date.
-The initial direct costs including processing fees paid to the lessor to consummate the lease are included in the minimum lease payments.
+As the lessee, a lease is a capital lease if any of the following conditions exists: a) ownership is transferred to the lessee by the end of the lease term, b) there is a bargain purchase option, c) the lease term is at least 75% of the property's estimated remaining economic life, or d) the present value of the minimum lease payments at the beginning of the lease term is 90% or more of the fair value of the lease are included in the minimum lease payments.
 A capital lease is accounted for as if there was an acquisition of an asset and an incurrence of an obligation at the inception of the lease.
 The Group entered into capital leases for certain store operating equipment during the year ended December 31, 2018.